Watch our Video

 This is the charity AI risk assessment template and risk register, which informed our work in creating the Charity AI Governance & Ethics Framework.
 In making my risk assessment, I split AI risks into near, medium and long term and also in terms of the risk to everyone and the specific charity AI risks.

 It can be used by any charity (or anybody else) to quickly gain an oversight of AI risk.
 You can also copy the AI risk register or take from it the AI risks relevant to you and include these in your own charity risk assessments and register.
+You can also download an AI and Data Protection Risk Register toolkit and resources to assess and manage the risks for your own charity, from the risk register questions in the Governance and Risk questionnaires.

 The 2nd section enables you to assess if AI is a risk or an opportunity for your own charity.
 At the end I've included other AI risk management resources and our charity AI FAQs.